stuffmatic/chebyshev-calculator/README.md

 # Chebyshev approximation calculator

-This is a web app that generates code for efficiently approximating mathematical functions of one variable.
+This web app, which you can [try out here](), generates code for efficiently approximating mathematical functions of one variable.
 This can for example be useful in resource constrained environments like embedded systems, where standard math functions are either not available or prohibitively expensive to evaluate.
-The app can currently export C, Python and Rust code.
+The app can currently generate C, Python and Rust code.

 Functions are approximated using so called [Chebyshev expansions](https://en.wikipedia.org/wiki/Chebyshev_polynomials), which are numerically well behaved and can be [evaluated very efficiently](https://en.wikipedia.org/wiki/Clenshaw_algorithm).
 From a programmer's point of view, a Chebyshev expansion is just an array of coefficients that is passed to a simple function that iterates over them to evaluate the approximation.
+This code is generated for you.
 For smooth enough target functions, the coefficients quickly approach zero and only a few are needed to get a close approximation.

 [![](screenshot.png)](https://stuffmatic.com/chebyshev)

 ## Usage

-1. Enter the function you want to approximate as a valid Javascript expression of the variable `x`, for example `Math.cos(x)`.
+1. Enter the function you want to approximate in the _f(x)_ field as a valid Javascript expression of the variable `x`, for example `Math.cos(x)`.
-2. Specify the range to approximate using the x min and x max fields.
+2. Specify the range to approximate using the _x min_ and _x max_ fields.
-3. Drag the "terms” slider until the error graph shows an acceptable maximum error.
-This controls the number of terms of the Chebyshev expansion.
+3. Drag the _terms_ slider until the error graph shows an acceptable maximum error.
+This controls the number of coefficients, i.e the number of terms in the Chebyshev expansion.
-4. Go to the "Generate code" tab, select a language and copy the code to the clipboard.
+4. Go to the _Generate code_ tab, select a language and copy the code to the clipboard.

 ### Pro tips

-* If your function is not smooth enough to get a close approximation with a reasonable number of coefficients, consider splitting the range into smaller intervals and compute separate approximations for each of them.
+* If you're not able to approximate your function with a reasonable number of coefficients, consider splitting the range into smaller intervals and compute separate approximations for each of them.
 * The target function in the web app can be any valid Javascript expression of `x`.
 If your function is too complex to be expressed as a one-liner, you may want to consider using the self contained [`ChebyshevExpansion`](src/util/chebyshev-expansion.ts) class in your own Typescipt codebase.

 ## Building and running